Australian Gem Industry

 At the end of the 80's we wrote a proposal for funding the venture but, due to the economic climate at the time, we were unable to raise the funds to launch the venture.

 A special mention is made of a rare precious gem, prehnite, which is found in abundance on the reserves in Northern Territory.
-Details of the value of this gem and possible resources will be added with reference to people and businesses which have offered the material for sale.
+We own possibly the largest reserve of gem grade prehnite in the world.